osbuild/osbuild.github.io/docs/user-guide/03-oscap-remediation.md

 ## Build-time Remediation

-To solve this issue, an [osbuild stage] runs the `OpenSCAP` tool on the filesystem tree while the image is being built.
+To solve that limitation, `osbuild-composer` uses the build-time remediation: an [osbuild stage] runs the `OpenSCAP` tool to search for vulnerabilities on the filesystem tree while the image is being built.
 The `OpenSCAP` tool runs the standard evaluation for the given profile and applies the remediations to the image.
 This process enables the user to build a more completely hardened image compared to running the remediation on a live system.

 [osbuild stage]: https://github.com/osbuild/osbuild/blob/main/stages/org.osbuild.oscap.remediation

-## Openscap Example
+## OpenSCAP example
 ```
 [customizations.openscap]
 profile_id = "xccdf_org.ssgproject.content_profile_standard"